 Khattak also told me that I could spend more money to bump up the “restored” 2g data to full speed.
-I found that offensive, since I had already signed up for the highest level of service — but more to the point, it wasn’t clear to me how to select that option.
+I found that offensive since I had already signed up for the highest level of service — but more to the point, it wasn’t clear to me how to select that option.

 I asked Khattak to point me to it on the US Mobile site, but I got no reply.

-According to Khattak, “the speed slow down after 20 GB is in-fact made obvious when you are buying the plan — if you select the unlimited plan on our website you will see it.”
+According to Khattak, “the speed slow down after 20 GB is, in fact, made obvious when you are buying the plan — if you select the unlimited plan on our website, you will see it.”

 OK, I admit I can be dense at times.
 I had bought the plan, and I hadn’t seen it, so I asked Khattak to point me to the information I had missed.
 I got no reply.

-I also asked Khattak to point me to where customers with an unlimited plan are advised of the need for a manual refresh after 20 GB of data are used.
+I also asked Khattak to point me to where customers with an unlimited plan are advised of the need for a manual refresh after 20 GB of data is used.
 You guessed it — no reply.

 In his initial friendly email, Khattak said that US Mobile had “put systems in places within the organization that increases transparency.
-Even at scale with unique sign ups of over 100,000 lines — customer complaints and concerns or feedback gets escalated very quickly within the org — i.e. your case.”
+Even at scale with unique sign-ups of over 100,000 lines — customer complaints and concerns or feedback gets escalated very quickly within the org — i.e., your case.”

 It’s true that I received attention quickly after sending my initial query, but it’s worth mentioning that I had CC’d the company’s press email address.